Ruesha Littlejohn: Ireland

-International goals

-Scores and results list Ireland's goal tally first.

 Personal life

-Ruesha's twin sister Shebahn was a travel reporter on Glasgow radio station 102.5 Clyde 1.
-The family has a Northern Irish background and grew up in Old Drumchapel.
+Ruesha's twin sister Shebahn was a travel reporter on Glasgow radio station 102.5 Clyde 1 and now works for Talksport.
+The family has a Irish background and grew up in Old Drumchapel.
 She is openly lesbian.
 In June 2019, fellow player and captain Katie McCabe revealed that they are in a relationship and that women's association football is very accepting of LGBT people.
+The couple split in May 2023.